 Within the first fifteen minutes, I knew that I hated it.
 There is no real mention of Nefertiti, or Kiya, Tut’s supposed mother. before we learn that Akhenaten has allegedly been poisoned and just before being sent to his deathbed, he manages to exact revenge on the plotters – or so he thinks.
 It wouldn’t have taken much for the show’s writers or producers to even bother to read history and center their script around it.
 Instead, they took the term ‘creative non-fiction’ to a whole new level.

 Kingsley being cast as the elderly Ay is actually an excellent choice.
 Kingsley plays at being ‘bad’ really well.
 The rest of the cast, not so much.
 To be completely honest – I absolutely hated the show.
 I hated it for the fact that the pruduction values were low enough that I could determine when the producers used repeated clips of film over and over again.
 No one, not even someone who has a film background, should be able to spot something like this.
 How is it in cheesy 80’s movies such as The Awakening with Charlton Heston, Stephanie Zimbalist and Susanah York can they get the film props to look like real antiquities – and in modern miniseries such as this one we have props and costuming that looks so incredibly bad and historically inaccurate?
 Did the costume designers even study the period?
-Nevermind that Susanah York, allegedly playing an accomplished Egyptologist, messes up the first lesson of translating hieroglyphs and is reading them backwards.
+Nevermind that in The Awakening, Susanah York, who was allegedly playing an accomplished Egyptologist, just so happens to forget the first lesson of translating hieroglyphs and is seen on screen reading them backwards.

 The one good thing about some of the Egyptian-themed movies of the past is that producers actually availed themselves of the expertise of egyptologists.
 For Stargate and the subsequent Mummy movies, Dr. Stuart Smith was consulted to reconstruct spoken Kemetic.